MINERVA HISTORICAL SOCIETY

 Picture

 By around 1800, West arrived in Minerva at the age of seventy, bringing with him decades of experience shaped by war, settlement, and public service.
 He purchased more than 400 acres of land, which he later divided among his sons.
 While records of his daily life in Minerva are limited, his role was foundational.
-Through land ownership and family settlement, he ensured that his children would help shape the community in its earliest years.
+Through land purchases and family settlement, he ensured that his children would help shape the community in its earliest years.

 Connections Across Early Minerva Families